diepeterpan/Acer-Swift-3-SF314-54-2018-MacOS/README.md

 - Install **Captin.dmg** to have a Caps Lock indicator on screen.

 - Install **ComboJack** to assist with Headphones / Headset

+- **Apple Watch** unlock is not consitant but seems to be a generic problem on hackintoshes

+- **2.4 GHz interference** with Bluetooth also seems to be a common problem